haoyuanz13/Deep-Learning/Generative Model/cycleGAN_im2im/README.md

 Please feel free to check the [Algorithm Notes](https://onenote.com/webapp/pages?token=4a-cUba9Pttcu9oKzpfF_J5mmj4MMyy3pyo9Lo3zNHgU8a4afgRcYtNDhzeZzkiB-oXXA13HFagcdxTixizlIb9Va7AhZvMQ0&id=636528503633738324) for more architectural details review.

 ## Introduction
-In this work, I completed the overall network construction, and used two datasets, CUFS Students Faces and Facades, to train the model.
+Based on the project _Image-to-image using conditional GAN_, cycleGAN is able to learn the underlying characteristics between two data collections without any paired image for training.
+Here I trained and tested the model using three datasets, **horse2zebra**, **monet2photo** and **cufs student faces**.
 Below sections show more details about the dataset, model architectures and package executions, also include the experimental results to verify the accuracy of my performance.

 ## Package Clarification
 ### Data